 Have personally worked with African governments to enable them to grow out of poverty.
 It’s absolutely correct, as the video states, that agriculture is the easiest, and most intelligent solution, but with EU and US farm subsidies still in place it’s impossible for African farmers to compete on the global market.
-In Europe farmers actually overproduce and the commodities are exported to developing countries at prices so low it would be more expensive for African governments and private sectors to buy locally produced products.
-A complicating factor is that it’s not enough that only the EU abolish farm subsidies but the US has to do so as well.
+In Europe farmers actually overproduce and the commodities are exported to developing countries at prices so low it would be more expensive for African governments and the private sector to buy locally produced products.
+A complicating factor is that it’s not enough that if only the EU abolish farm subsidies because the US has to do so as well.
 If not, countries buying cheap agricultural products from Europe will just buy American goods instead.

 Paying for a dream

 Many Africans who have managed to get to Europe to claim asylum are economic migrants and their applications hence don’t succeed.
-They have paid, or owe, thousands of dollars to people smugglers telling them that when they get to Europe they will get a job, house, car and a lot of money.
+They have paid, or owe, thousands of dollars to people smugglers who told them that when they get to Europe they will get a job, house, car and a lot of money.
 It’s easy for us to say they should have understood it was too good to be true and that they could easily have googled and discovered that they were being taken for a ride.
 Don’t forget that we are literate and educated.
 And American readers should reflect on the fact that their forefathers decided to go to the US for the same reasons Africans come to Europe today.
 They also paid for a passage hoping to make a better life in the new world.

 Western agricultural subsidies have to be abolished

 On top of it we would put an end to a very lucrative income for criminal gangs smuggling people to Europe.
 One of the worst aspects of the smugglers is that they often come from the same country as the migrants they con into paying them for the dangerous journey.
-A couple of the asylum seekers I teach used the services of this man and told me that the wrong man has been arrested.
+A couple of the asylum seekers I used to teach used the services of this man and told me that the wrong man has been arrested.
 They should know since they have met him several times.
 Hopefully they find, extradite and convict the right human trafficker soon.